OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - Make secrets detection part of the threat model.
 Consider secrets as part of the attack surface during threat modeling exercises.
 - Evaluate detection utilities and related signatures often to ensure they meet expectations.
 - Consider having more than one detection utility and correlating/de-duping results to identify potential areas of detection weakness.
-- Also consider exploring a balance between entropy and ease of detection.
+- Explore a balance between entropy and ease of detection.
 Secrets with consistent formats are easier to detect with lower false-positive rates, but you also don't want to miss a human-created password simply because it doesn't match your detection rules.

 ### 8.2 Types of secrets to be detected